-MFT is a learnable way to identify certain weights guided by regular training loss of language models, and further remove them by applying the learned mask.
-It helps to answer our question (Sec.~\ref{sec:intro}) and provide a new LLM fine-tuning protocol.
+MFT learns to identify specific weights guided by the regular training loss of language models and then removes them by applying the learned mask.
+It answers our question (Sec.~\ref {sec:intro}) and provides a new LLM fine-tuning protocol.
 We illustrate the MFT procedure in Fig.~\ref{fig:intro_pipeline}.
-Please note, the FFT method used in this study is supervised fine-tuning (SFT) without considering other policy based tuning like DPO (Direct Preference Optimization) ~\cite{rafailov2024direct} and PPO (Proximal Policy Optimization)~\cite{schulman2017proximal}.
-Our MFT can be easily generalized onto them but it is out of scope of this work.
+Please note, the FFT method used in this study is supervised fine-tuning (SFT) without considering other policy-based tuning like DPO (Direct Preference Optimization) ~\citep{rafailov2024direct} and PPO (Proximal Policy Optimization)~\citep{schulman2017proximal}.
+Our MFT can be easily generalized to them, and we leave such explorations to our future work.